Aryash05/openadp/README.md

 * Authentication.
 Users should register, and login before they can use any of their limited guesses to their phone unlock secret.

-The scheme splits a secret among N protection servers, and when it is time to recover the secret, which is basically an encryption key, they must be able to get key shares from T of the original N servers.
+The scheme splits a secret among N OpenADP servers, and when it is time to recover the secret, which is basically an encryption key, they must be able to get key shares from T of the original N servers.
 This uses a distributed oblivious pseudo random function algorithm, which is very simple.